Made a slightly unorthodox save from a Didier Drogba piledriver, but was generally assured between the posts.

 A tad more passive than the dynamic duo of Cristiano Ronaldo and Mesut Ozil, but the winger still did what he had to do to help his team win.
 He kept possession well, and was always aware of his teammates in better positions.

 Played with a spring in his step right from the first whistle.
-With nine minutes on the clock, he released Ronaldo to score the opener with a perfect through pass, and came close himself with a quick shot from the edge of the box that was held by Muslera.
+With nine minutes on the clock, he released Cristiano Ronaldo to score the opener with a perfect through pass, and came close himself with a quick shot from the edge of the box that was held by Fernando Muslera.
 Ran rings around his would-be marker Felipe Melo all game long.

 The Portuguese star got the ball rolling early in the game when his delightful lob sent Madrid into the lead.
-As ever, his control of the ball at full speed was a nightmare for the opposition defense, and he was inches off target with a free-kick towards the end of the first half.
+As ever, his control of the ball at full speed was a nightmare for the opposition defence, and he was inches off target with a free-kick towards the end of the first half.

 Chosen ahead of Gonzalo Higuain to lead the line, and he did just that to good effect.
 Linked up well with the trident of attacking midfielders roaming behind him, and with half an hour gone, a sublime piece of control from Michael Essien’s cross allowed him to tap home the second goal for his side.